jazzmano/questionnaire/resources/decisiontree/unsure_objectives.md

 **When in doubt, assume your system operate according to one or more implicit or explicit objectives.** Better safe than sorry.

+--

+If you select “option 2” below, the decision tree will end.
+Once completed, you can download your assessment report.